mailund/computational-thinking-exercises/Divide_and_Conquer/answer.md

 > The area for the interval i to j is h(j-q) where h is the shortest block in the histogram between i and j.
 You can find the largest rectangle by going through all pairs (i,j), find the shortest block, and compute the area.
 Then pick the pair with the largest area.
 A naive implementation of this would take O(n³).
 (Why?)

+Iterating through all pairs, i and j, takes O(n²).
+Inside that loop you use O(n) to find the smallest block.

 > You can construct a divide-and-conquer algorithm for solving it by observing that, the largest rectangle contained in the interval i to j (not the one that goes from i to j but the largest inside it) is found in the first half, the last half, or starting before and ending after the midpoint.

 > To make the algorithm efficient, you should also observe that you can compute the largest area that cuts through an index m as follows: Compute an array that, for i < m, contains the minimal height between i and m, and that for j > m, contains the minimal height between m and j.

 ![](area-greedy.png)

+You can easily compute this array in O(n) by scanning left/right and keeping track of the smallest height as you go along.

 > If you extend the rectangle around m by moving i from m down to zero and j from m up to n, and you always extend in the direction with the largest height, you can compute the largest area that spans over m in linear time.

+In each step, you get a new height from the array you pre-computed.
+If you accept the new height, the width of the area increases by one while the height goes to the new height value.

 > Construct an algorithm for solving this problem and derive its running time.